-The photo composition of the frame is the compilation of a single whole from separate parts according to the plot idea.
+According to the plot idea, the photo composition of the frame is the compilation of a single whole from separate parts.
 The purpose of such a construction is to create, taking into account the foundations of the composition, a harmonious, complete image that will interest the viewer, will not leave him indifferent.

-The main task of composition is to create a plot and convey its meaning to the viewer.
-The result depends on the location of the main units, on the correct construction, color and texture characteristics, lighting, angles, geometric conditions and other factors.
+The main task of photo composition is to create a plot and convey its meaning to the viewer.
+The result depends on the location of the central units, on the correct construction, color and texture characteristics, lighting, angles, geometric conditions, and other factors.

 - find something unusual, interesting;